Dynamic Grid Component

 5. Save your module.

 Now you're ready to preview your module and interact with the grid.
-Your completed Dynamic Grid component works like this in Express View:
+Your completed Dynamic Grid component looks like this in Express View:

 Take a moment to understand how data entered in a Dynamic Grid component stores, using the configuration above.